 Another solid source of month-over-month referral traffic is this review in Search Engine Land of our AdWords Performance Grader.

-How to get review links
+How to get referral traffic from review links

 First you need something reviewable, but if you’re a business you should already have this (duh).
 If the reviews aren’t coming naturally, look for sites that review similar products or services, then create a pitch list.
 Offer free demos or a free extended trial (if it’s a software product) or send out samples if it’s a physical product – if you get a review and it sends referral traffic, the giveaway should pay for itself.
 But make sure you wait until you have a stellar product before you do outreach.
 Negative reviews aren't going to help you much.